Democracy Typeface and Posters (2020)

 Democracy!
 Wine Series (2019)

-When the Shiraz Republic approached me to design a typographic treatment and label for their limited ‘Democracy!
+When the Shiraz Republic approached me to design a typographic treatment and label for their ‘Democracy!
 Series’ set of wines, I saw it as a great opportunity to implement some of my sign painting skills after being inspired by hand written protest signs.

 With typography and colour designed to be flexible depending on the variety of the wine, the outcome will allow them to continue their experiments with lesser known or international tastes.